-Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+WARNING - Indicates a potentially hazardous situation which, if not avoided, COULD result in death or serious injury

-CAUTION
+A CAUTION

-Indicates a hazardous situation which, if not avoided, may result in minor or moderate injury.
+CAUTION - Indicates a potential hazardous situation which, if not avoided, MAY result in minor or moderate injury.
+It may also be used to alert against unsafe practices.